 The latest of these game-changing technologies is Artificial Intelligence (AI) – the flavour of the year.

-The technology has been rightly praised by everyone from store owners to customers.
+The technology has been rightly praised by everyone from ecommerce store owners to customers.
 In the context of integrating AI with ecommerce, the applications range from the ability of analyzing data sets, identifying patterns and creating personalized experience way more efficiently than any human being.
-A number of companies are already using the various implementation of the AI concepts with the ultimate aim to growing business.
-AI is gradually penetrating the everyday business processes of ecommerce stores with high prediction for increase in store revenues.
+A number of companies are already using the various implementation of the AI concepts with the ultimate aim to grow business.
+AI is gradually penetrating the everyday business process of ecommerce stores with high prediction for increase in store revenues.

 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web,” Larry Page, CEO of Alphabet.